lewis-morris/flarchitect/README.md

 BumpWright ships with a few subcommands to help manage versions:

 - `bumpwright decide` inspects recent commits or API changes and reports the release type without touching any files.
 - `bumpwright bump` applies the version increment.
+If no release is required, the command exits with "No version bump needed".
 Add `--dry-run` to preview the change without writing.
 - `bumpwright auto` combines both steps, deciding and bumping in one go.
 Useful when you simply want the version updated based on the current repository state.

 To publish a new release: